 About me

 Attending the University of the Incarnate Word (UIW) exposed me to professors and resources that helped mold my design style.
-After graduation, I landed positions that were more pixel-centric, which further encouraged me to refine my design process, focusing primarily on digital work due to its fast-paced nature in sales.
+After graduating, I stepped into a more pixel-centric role, which encouraged me to refine my design process, focusing primarily on digital work due to its fast-paced nature in sales.
 From there, I was offered an opportunity at UIW to become a communication coordinator, where I learned to collaborate with teams and further developed my understanding of the design process.
-This role allowed me to further build on some of my initial UX methods and refine technical skills like Figma and Figjam.
+This role allowed me to build on some of my initial UX methods and refine technical skills like Figma and Figjam.
+Given my continued interest in UX, I pursued an opportunity in tech.
+I’ve leaned into the unexpected—and found my creative voice by staying true to my roots, embracing my differences, and designing with intention.

 Get in touch with me.